codec-metamcp (Docker)

 • Frame shape compatible with @codecai/web, codecai, and the four other client libraries — same decodeStream decoders that work end-to-end against codec-sglang / codec-vllm / codec-llamacpp work here too.

-A follow-up release adds per-token Codec encoding for text content blocks (the headline 1,400× wire reduction lives there) plus a Translator middleware for cross-vocab tool handoff.
-This release ships the framing foundation those land on.
+The follow-up release adds per-token Codec encoding for text content blocks beyond the leaf-mode path (the headline wire reduction lives there) plus a Translator middleware for cross-vocab tool handoff.
+The framing foundation for both is live today.

 Running with the upstream compose